Vikramansen/BeatBrainiac/README.md

 # BeatBrainiac

-Implemented a [Research paper](https://ieeexplore.ieee.org/document/9449177) on Music Genre Classification emplying LSTM.
+Implemented a [Research paper](https://ieeexplore.ieee.org/document/9449177) on Music Genre Classification by emplying LSTM.

 BeatBrainiac is an advanced Music Genre Classification tool utilizing LSTM (Long Short-Term Memory) networks, alongside Time and Frequency Domain Features.
 This project aims to accurately classify music into various genres, providing a unique blend of time-series analysis and machine learning techniques.